Evangelism

 As I brainstormed, I grew more excited about what could happen if we became more intentional with this opportunity.
 In the next class, I plan to introduce myself to a few women and see where the relationships go from there.

 These steps are simple but significant.
-By being intentional with small opportunities, I can become a safe person for deeper conversations about faith and Jesus.
+By being purposeful with small opportunities, I can become a safe person for deeper conversations about faith and Jesus.
 Eventually, these little efforts will grow into relationships.
-Hopefully, the trust we build with people will give way to spiritual conversations.

 I see my life as a series of ponds even in this new life season.
 Now I just need to grab my friends and go fishing.